Memphis vs. East Carolina NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Memphis and its opponents have combined to score more than 59 points in five of eight games this season.
+- Memphis' games this season have gone over 59 points five of eight times.

 - So far this season, 33.3% of East Carolina's games (3/9) have had more combined points than Saturday's over/under of 59.

-- The two teams combine to score 62.4 points per game, 3.4 more than the over/under in this contest.
+- Saturday's over/under is 3.4 points lower than the two team's combined 62.4 points per game average.

-- The 53.1 combined points per game that these two squads have allowed this season are 5.9 fewer than the 59 over/under in this contest.
+- This contest's over/under is 5.9 points more than the 53.1 these two squads combine to allow per game this season.

-- Tigers games this season feature an average total of 62.9 points, a number 3.9 points higher than Saturday's over/under.
+- The average total in Tigers games this season is 62.9, 3.9 points above Saturday's over/under of 59.

-- In 2021, games involving the Pirates have averaged a total of 58.6 points, 0.4 fewer than this game's set over/under.
+- The 58.6 PPG average total in Pirates games this season is 0.4 points fewer than this game's over/under.

 Memphis Stats and Trends

-- In Memphis' nine games this season, it has three wins against the spread.
+- Memphis has played nine games, with three wins against the spread.

-- This season, the Tigers have one ATS win in two games as a favorite of 6 points or more.
+- The Tigers have covered the spread once this season when favored by 5.5 points or more (in three chances).

-- Memphis' games this year have gone over the total in three out of eight opportunities (37.5%).
+- Memphis has gone over the point total in 37.5% of its opportunities this year (three times over eight games with a set point total).

-- Memphis is 3-4 against the spread and 5-3 overall this season when the team notches more than 24.0 points.
+- Memphis is 3-4 against the spread and 5-3 overall this season when the team puts up more than 24.0 points.

-- When Memphis churns out over 396.6 yards, the team is 2-4 against the spread and 4-3 overall.
+- Memphis is 2-4 against the spread and 4-3 overall when the team totals over 396.6 yards.

 - The Tigers have 16 giveaways this season, while the Pirates have 18 takeaways .